 One thing is clear: Having gotten malaria once doesn’t make you immune for life.
 And teaching the immune system to fight off malaria, like vaccines need to do, is very hard.

-There is only one vaccine approved for malaria — RTS,S, which first rolled out in Malawi in 2019.
+There is only one vaccine approved by WHO to prevent malaria — RTS,S, which first rolled out in Malawi in 2019.
 In clinical trials, the vaccine prevented about 40 percent of cases of malaria — and only 30 percent of the most severe cases.
 After three years, effectiveness further diminishes.